filakhtov/gentoo-use-docs/sys-libs/pam.md

 Executes test suite provided with a source code after a build is complete.
 This will extend a build time.

 This flag should be disabled.
 It is only useful for the Gentoo team, developers or testers.

+### vim-syntax
+Pull in the [app-editors/vim](../app-editors/vim.md) package as a dependency.
+VIM provides support for PAM configuration files syntax highlighting out of the box.

+This flag should be enabled if there is a need for syntax highlighting when editing PAM config files with the VIM editor.